Take these important steps to plan for your health and safety during an emergency

-The golden rule of emergency planning is maintaining a kit that provides the necessities of life for 72 hours and accommodates health needs.
+The golden rule of emergency planning is maintaining a kit that provides the necessities of life for 72 hours and accommodates your health needs.
 Emergencies can happen without warning, so do not assume there will be access to a pharmacy or health care provider.

-Some items to include are:
+Some items to consider including are:

 - Medications and appropriate supplies to sustain you for one week

 - Potable water (two litres per person per day)